earlhamcollege/ec-button-widgets/README.md

 @button-color-1: #861f41;
 @button-color-2: #6dc6e8;
 ```
 These hex values can be edited without impacting the functionality.
-These values
-are used to configure the background and content colors of the quote.
+These values are used to configure the background and content colors of the quote.
+The names of the colors can be changed in index.js in the btn_color field.

+#### Button Size
+In css/variables.less, button size options can be changed by changing the values given in button_size_#

+#### Font Size
+In index.js, the font size minimum, maximum, and step, can all be changed in the field btn_font_size

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details.